Psychodynamic Therapist

 The subconscious

 Psychodynamic therapy involves the theory of the unconscious mind, which is part of each person that holds unknown desires, thoughts, beliefs, and painful experiences.
 Discussing underlying emotions, thoughts, and experiences may be uncomfortable and challenging for clients, so a psychodynamic therapist supports them as they confront these areas.
-Developing a sound and supportive therapeutic alliance, also known as the patient therapist relationship, is essential for individuals to feel safe enough to discuss innermost thoughts.
+Developing a sound and supportive therapeutic alliance, also known as the patient therapist relationship, is essential for individuals to feel safe enough to discuss their innermost thoughts.

 In this type of treatment, the therapist can help the client identify, name, and understand challenges impacting their daily functioning so they can partake in coping mechanisms to support them.
 One of the tasks of a psychodynamic therapist involves in this therapeutic relationship involves the therapist helping clients understand the adverse impacts associated with repressed emotions, experiences, thoughts, feelings, and emotional pain.
 Self-reflection can be one of the first steps in these sessions.